Cette publication est également disponible en :

 Editorial partnership

 A miracle occurs in the heart of the desert, every year without fail.
-From June to September, a thick carpet of vegetation turns the Djebel Al Qara and Al Qamar mountain ranges emerald green.
+From June to September, monsoon clouds and cool winds embrace the Dhofar region, veiling Jabal Samhan, Jabal Al Qara, and Al Qamar mountain ranges in mist.
+While the latter two bloom under a lush emerald canopy, the first retains its original hue, yet, like its neighbors, it hosts a flora uniquely its own.
 The magic unfolds in southern Dhofar, the Omani region bordered by Yemen to the east and stretching 250 kilometers west to the Sea of Oman, covering a little under 100,000 square kilometers in all.
 It’s hard to believe we’re in the southeast of the Arabian Peninsula, so fresh is the water flowing in the wadis – seasonal rivers – and so verdant and flourishing is the vegetation.
-This recurring profusion is made possible by the khareef, the southwest monsoon that arrives from India across the Sea of Oman.
+This recurring profusion is made possible by the khareef season, the southwest monsoon that arrives from India across the Sea of Oman.
 An endless light haze runs from sea level all the way up to the mountaintops, forming an oasis of vertical mist also known as a forest of clouds.
 It vanishes on the northern slopes of the mountains where the desert wind blows and the aridity that characterizes the Arabian Peninsula reasserts itself to create a rocky steppe-like landscape with a scattering of flora and occasional fauna.
 This landscape includes Wadi Dawkah.
-The spectacular contrast means Dhofar is home to unique biodiversity, featuring two-thirds of the 1,450 flower and plant species recorded in Oman, 145 of them native to southern Arabia.
-“Dhofar is the Omani paradise,” says Laila Al Harthy, Head of Botany and Conservation at the Oman Botanic Garden.
-She leads a team recording and conserving all the sultanate’s plant species as well as advising organizations working to preserve this unique heritage.
+The spectacular contrast means Dhofar is home to unique biodiversity, featuring two-thirds of the 1,450 flower and plant species recorded in Oman, approximately 145 of them restricted to southern Arabia.
+“Dhofar is the Omani paradise,” says Dr. Laila Al Harthy, Head of Botany and Conservation at the Oman Botanic Garden.
+She leads a team recording and conserving all the Sultanate’s plant species as well as advising organizations working to preserve this unique heritage.

 Boswellia sacra, a symbol to protect

 Boswellia sacra symbolizes this paradise on earth.
 The deciduous frankincense tree has adapted to extremely dry conditions and grows on rocky slopes, in wadis and, in particular, in the desert valley of Wadi Dawkah where vegetation is sporadic.
 The khareef struggles to make much of an impact on the rocky soil.
 Nevertheless, thousands of Boswellia sacra along the former Incense Trade Route stand alongside succulents like the native Aloe dhofarensis, aromatic shrubs such as Lavandula dhofarensis, and species that play a role in building a collaborative ecosystem: Indigofera spp., nitrogen-fixing bushes that boost soil fertility, and Pulicaria spp., a highly important shrub for pollinators.
-Very recently the presence of a previously unknown specimen of Nanorrhinum, a flowering plant species, was recorded.
 This illustrates the extraordinary diversity that reigns on the site, where shrubs account for around 65% of flora, reflecting adaptation to arid conditions.

-A benchmark survey in 2026 recorded around 83 plant taxa (major families), confirming the site’s remarkable degree of biodiversity.
-Eighteen of the taxa, classified as vulnerable and in danger or threatened with extinction, are on the International Union for Conservation of Nature Red List.
-The frankincense tree joined them a decade ago, mainly due to overgrazing by dromedaries, excessive harvesting, and overly frequent or intensive tapping whose effects can include triggering fatal insect invasions.
-As part of efforts to preserve the species, Laila Al Harthy works as a scientific adviser with UNESCO to teach sustainable cultivation and harvesting methods alongside employees involved in the Wadi Dawkah project.
-The Botanic Garden has also been documenting the biodiversity of the Boswellia sacra’s environment over the last 20 years by identifying plant and animal species on the site and gathering and storing seeds in a seed bank.
+A benchmark survey in 2026 recorded around 100 plants from about 30 families-species from Wadi Dawkah.
+A decade ago, the frankincense tree was classified as vulnerable and in danger or threatened with extinction, on the International Union for Conservation of Nature Red List, mainly due to overgrazing by dromedaries, excessive harvesting, and overly frequent or intensive tapping whose effects can include triggering fatal insect invasions.
+As part of efforts to preserve the species, Dr. Laila Al Harthy works as a member of the advisory committee of Wadi Dawkah to teach sustainable cultivation and harvesting methods alongside employees involved in the Wadi Dawkah project.
+The Botanic Garden in Oman has been documenting the plant biodiversity of Boswellia sacra habitats over the past 20 years through the identification and recording of plant species at relevant sites, as well as the collection and storage of seeds in a seed bank.
 In-depth study of the tree’s life cycle in its natural setting is designed to make it possible for Boswellia sacra to reproduce without human intervention, one of the challenges the Wadi Dawkah Scientific Advisory Council is tackling.
-“To guarantee its long-term future, the tree cannot live alone,” explains Laila Al Harthy.
+“To guarantee its long-term future, the tree cannot live alone,” explains Dr. Laila Al Harthy.
 “We need to encourage beneficial interactions with other plants, insects, animals, and so on, to ensure future specimens can germinate, and that’s something we’re working on actively.”

 From dusty plateaus to thick forests

 Halfway between Wadi Dawkah and the forest of clouds lies a series of increasingly less arid zones comprising dry plateaus and limestone slopes dotted with shrubs, succulents and a scattering of trees.
-One such place is Djebel Samhan, a small, half-moon-shaped mountain range east of Salalah, the capital of Dhofar province.
+One such place is Jabal Samhan, a small, half-moon-shaped mountain range east of Salalah, the capital of Dhofar province.
 Further south are the coastal ranges irrigated by the khareef, where dense forests thought to be vestiges of paleo-African vegetation flourish.
-The trees growing there include the Anogeissus dhofarica, whose huge trunk can reach a height of 15 meters.
-The luxuriant landscape boasts a rich understory of shrubs, climbing plants and ferns alongside the umbrella-shaped Arabian dragon tree (Dracaena serrulata), currently in decline, and other species such as Terminalia dhofarica, a tree that grows up to 12 meters tall and hosts a wide range of biodiversity.
+The trees growing there include the Terminalia dhofarica, whose huge trunk can reach a height of 12 meters.
+The luxuriant landscape boasts a rich understory of shrubs, climbing plants and ferns alongside the umbrella-shaped Arabian dragon tree (Dracaena serrulata), currently in decline, and other species .

-While the baobab (Adansonia digitata) comes from Africa, it also grows in three locations on the Arabian Peninsula, two of them (Wadi Hinna and Dhalqut) in Dhofar.
-Wadi Hinna features around 50 to 60 specimens between 10 and 20 meters tall.
-They may well have been introduced during the era when Oman controlled Zanzibar.
+While the baobab (Adansonia digitata) comes from Africa, it also grows in three locations on the Arabian Peninsula, two of them (Wadi Hinna and Dhalkut) in Dhofar.
+Wadi Hinna features around 100 specimens between 10 and 20 meters tall.
+These trees may have been introduced during the era of Oman’s extensive trade with Africa.

 Arabian leopards, hyenas and whales